Irish Parenting Bloggers on How and Why they Keep on Running.

 We are powering through, people.
+We’re in week 6.
 We’re tired and we’re sore but we’re fecked if we’re gonna come this far and quit.
 We’ve now built up to almost 4K.
 Hurrah!
 Not too shabby.
 There are only three weeks left in the programme.
 Only three weeks until we can parkrun with the best of them.
 Only three weeks until we can sign up for 5k runs and casually but oh-so-smugly wear 5K t-shirts on the grocery shop.
 I’m hearing Chariots of Fire as I type; a sure sign that a) I’ve lost myself in my reverie and b) I’ve lost the run of myself entirely.

 Week 5 in review.
 A Q&A.

 - Did I complete week 5?
 Yes.
 On day three I ran for twenty whole minutes without stopping.